 Call tracking information is valuable; digital marketing is driving 92 percent of business calls, and 61 percent of mobile searches result in a phone call.
 Calls are every bit as important as important as digital conversions like emails and form fills.
 In some cases, even more so; According to a report from BIA/Kelsey>, 66 percent of SMBs rate phone calls as a good or excellent source of leads.

 Tracking calls as conversions is a key component of developing an accurate lead tracking and client reporting system.
 But what if you want to go even further, beyond just tracking the calls that come in?
 That’s where keyword-level call tracking can fill in gaps, giving you the ability to see which PPC keywords generated each phone call, so you can optimize your AdWord spend accordingly.

 Google Analytics can tell you if your site experienced a drop in conversions from one month to the next.
 What it won’t show you is why that drop occurred; which marketing channels were responsible for that drop in conversions.
 GA is good at showing what happened, but lacks the functionality to show why it happened.

 Here’s an example of the WhatConverts Monthly Summary report.
 Next time you're wondering how to generate a good Google Analytics report, consider adding this type of report to the mix.
 This Monthly Summary report makes it possible to view marketing ROI; which marketing channels are responsible for changes in the number of leads from one month to the next.

 Google Analytics can provide marketers with general indicators about what may be happening on their site.
 It cannot, however, provide details, That’s why GA must be supplemented with tools that provide richer tracking and marketing reporting for your website, including call, form and chat tracking.
-By integrating WhatConverts into Google Analytics, you can get more valuable reports that display calls, form fills and chats as events and goal completions within GA.
+By integrating WhatConverts into Google Analytics, you can get more valuable reports that display calls, fills of online forms and chats as events and goal completions within GA.